jojo989/gd-docs/docs/resources/client/level-components/level-start.md

-# Client Inner Level String Resource
+# Client Level Start String

-The inner level string consists of information about the starting state of the level and the objects it contains.
+The start level string consists of information about the starting state of the level and the objects it contains.
 It is encoded in [base64]().
 Its raw representation is formatted as follows:

 `{level_start};{object_string}`, where

 - `level_start` is the level start object,
 - `object_string` is the [object string]().

-Theoretically, the inner level string in its entirety is the object string, however the level start object is treated specially, unlike every other object, and doesn't even have an ID.
+Theoretically, the start level string in its entirety is the object string, however the level start object is treated specially, unlike every other object, and doesn't even have an ID.

 ## Level Start Object
-The level start object is still an object and formated exactly like a normal [level object](level-object.md), but has the following properties instead:
+The level start object has the following properties, formatted as `{key},{value},{key},{value}`

 | Key  | Name                   | Type                                        | Description                                                                                                    |
 |:-----|:-----------------------|:--------------------------------------------|:---------------------------------------------------------------------------------------------------------------|